jsdclxvi/Reforestation/README.md

-## Where’s the bin?
-Dad: I haven’t been anywhere!
+## Q: What did the spaghetti say to the other spaghetti?
+## A: Pasta la vista, baby!